mathildebadoual/hmip/README.md

 import hmip
 ```

-For examples of how to use the module, run the jupyter notebook /examples/hmip_2d_example.ipynb amd read the [Wiki](https://github.com/mathildebadoual/hmip/wiki).
+For examples of how to use the module, run the [jupyter notebook](https://github.com/mathildebadoual/hmip/blob/master/examples/hmip_2d_example.ipynb) and read the [Wiki](https://github.com/mathildebadoual/hmip/wiki).

 # Contacts: